AlexTGoCreative/ProjectOPSwat_7/README.md

 - **Features**:
   - Installs required packages (curl, jq)
   - Fetches weather from wttr.in
-  - Generates clean MOTD
+  - Generates clean MOTD with uptime and disk usage
-  - Includes bonus features (uptime, disk usage)
-  - Logs activities to systemd journal
+  - Logs activities to both systemd journal and `/var/log/weather.log`

 **Copy the content from `Weather.sh` file to `/usr/local/sbin/weather.sh`**